Towards a Sustainable Future: Sustainability & Lubricants Industry

 This may be due to the lubricants industry being part of the much larger petroleum industry, which suffers from negative public perceptions of its environmental impact.

 However, the impact of the lubricant industry on helping to preserve the planet cannot be underestimated.
-As emphasized by the president of the UEIL, Valentina Serra-Holm lubricants themselves an organisation with a sustainability task force to support the lubricants industry.
+As emphasized by the president of the UEIL, Valentina Serra-Holm lubricants themselves enable “an enormous impact on the environment”.

 The use of lubricants has been long stated as ‘economic significance’.
 Lubricants reduce friction and ultimately the use of energy.
 Approximately a third of the world’s primary energy consumption is attributed to friction, wear loss and corrosion.
 Lubricants are therefore at the very core of increasing the equipment lifetime, extending the use of valuable resources, improving fuel economy and ultimately reducing greenhouse gas emissions.